Through the desert with Palestinian mountain bikers from Bethlehem

 Samer and Anas try to use Google Maps to figure out exactly where we are, and which direction to go.

 Anas and Samer take out their map.
 Straight ahead?
-South?
-Doubt strikes.
-Suddenly, from behind the mountains, there is the sound of motorbikes: a group of Israeli bikers from Tel Aviv.
+To the south?
+Doubts arise.
+Suddenly, from behind the mountains, they hear the sound of motorbikes: a group of Israeli bikers from Tel Aviv.

-‘For sure it’s that way,’ points out one of the motorcyclists.
+I’m sure it’s that way,’ says one of the bikers.

 Divided and unequal

-A few kilometres further on, still in occupied Palestine, a 4x4 car comes driving up the steep slope.
+A few kilometres further on, still in occupied Palestine, a 4x4 car climbs a steep slope.
 An Israeli family gets out at a spectacular viewpoint: a man, a woman and six children.
 ‘We are from Hebron,’ says the man.
-‘By car from there you can get here in half an hour.’
+You can drive here from there in half an hour.’

 Here, in the desert, origin or legal status seems of no importance.
 These are all people enjoying this special place.

-The ancient city of Hebron has been recognised as an ‘endangered Palestinian heritage’ by UNESCO, the United Nations’ culture, science and education organisation.
+The ancient city of Hebron has been recognised as an ‘endangered Palestinian heritage site’ by UNESCO, the United Nations cultural, scientific and educational organisation.

-The city was partitioned in 1997: 80% of the city (called zone “H1”), with about 140,000 Palestinian residents, came under the administration of the Palestinian Authority.
-In the remaining 20% (“H2”), in a closed part of the old city, live some five hundred extremist Israeli settlers, protected by two thousand soldiers.
-Life for Palestinians is made so difficult there that many have already moved away.
+The city was divided in 1997: 80% of the city (called “H1” zone), with about 140,000 Palestinian inhabitants, came under the administration of the Palestinian Authority.
+In the remaining 20% (“H2”), in a closed part of the old city, live about five hundred extremist Israeli settlers, protected by two thousand soldiers.
+Life there is so difficult for Palestinians that many have already moved away.

-Setting aside unequal rights, one could see equality shining through the encounter between the two groups of bikers and the one with the Israeli family.
-Here, in the middle of the desert, origin or legal status is of no importance.
-All of them are enjoying this special place.
+Inequality aside, the encounter between the two groups of bikers and with the Israeli family was a sign of equality.
+Here, in the middle of the desert, origin and legal status are irrelevant.
+They all enjoy this special place.

 © Pieter Stockmans